SupersonicNK/rivals-ws-dialect/README.md

 ## Installation

-1. Click on the Code button at the top right, and click Download Zip.
+1. Click on the Code button at the top right, and click Download Zip. (or [click here](https://github.com/SupersonicNK/rivals-ws-dialect/archive/refs/heads/main.zip))
 2. Extract the zip file into your GMEdit dialects directory.
 (You can find this in Preferences > GML dialects directory)
 3. Reload GMEdit.